'It is incredible to think that these mature vocalists are mere students' The Times

 Toby hails from the West Riding, and has fulfilled almost every job at Leeds Parish Church in the past 10 years.
 He intended to be an organist, before realising his ineptitude, so took up proper singing at the last minute.
 This resulted in leaving his beloved Yorkshire to learn how to sing at Gloucester Cathedral for one of his many gap years - like almost all the rest of The King’s Men.
 Deeply saddened by leaving the hills behind him, he hopes his music degree in Cambridge passes as fast as possible.
 He can often be found arguing the toss about Yorkshire cricket with his Dad.

-Robin Mackworth-Young (bass)
+Robin Mackworth-Young (Manager) (bass)

-Robin is a bass in his first year studying Anglo-Saxon, Norse and Celtic – don't laugh.
+Robin is a bass in his second year studying Anglo-Saxon, Norse and Celtic – don't laugh.
 Whilst a chorister at St Margaret’s, Westminster Abbey, he caught the choral bug and continued singing at his secondary school in a pokey little place near Windsor.
 He plays the French Horn, attempts the piano and can frequently be found either listening to Jazz on his record player or wielding a Viking axe and drinking mead.
 Whilst all these provide Robin with much joy, the deepest love in his heart is reserved for one person only; Miss Taylor Swift.

 Douglas Tang (organ scholar)

-Doug is originally from Hong Kong, studies for a degree in music and is the Junior Organ Scholar at King’s.
+Doug is originally from Hong Kong, studies for a degree in music and is the Senior Organ Scholar at King’s.
 Previously, he was Organ Scholar at Hereford Cathedral after having studied at Dulwich College.
 His other interests in music apart from the classical side include techno, rock and heavy metal (to much surprise of those around him!); perhaps more conventionally he also plays the piano and flute.
 He’s also keen on swimming, badminton, reading and Apple.

 Tom Etheridge (organ scholar)

-Tom Etheridge is the Junior Organ Scholar at King’s, where he is reading for a degree in History.
+Tom Etheridge is Organ Scholar at King’s, where he is reading for a degree in History.
 Having being educated entirely in institutions founded by Henry VI, he decided to take a gap year to explore the ‘real’ world; unfortunately he made it only as far as Gloucester Cathedral, and found even that minor foray so disconcerting that he hurried back to the Founder’s embrace.
 By popular demand Tom no longer sings, although he does play the viola, fulfilling all of that instrument’s stereotypes with room to spare.
 Known for his keen fashion sense, he can usually be seen walking from library to chapel dressed in varying shades of gray, wielding Lib Dem paraphernalia at unsuspecting passers-by.